dweth/atriumdb/sdk/docs/source/iterator_tutorial.rst

         freq_hz: 1.0
         units: 'MDC_DIM_DEGC'

-You can load this into a `DatasetDefinition` object as follows:
+You can load this into a `DatasetDefinition <contents.html#atriumdb.DatasetDefinition>`_ object as follows:

 .. code-block:: python